OctopusDeploy/docs/docs/octopus-rest-api/examples/delete-machines-by-role.md

 ---
 title: Delete machines by role
-description: An example script to delete machines by role
+description: An example script to delete machines by role.
 ---

 ## Description